erxes/erxes/docs/docs/plugins/plugin-installation.md

 :::

-7. To install each plugins, run the following command within the UI of each plugin.
+7. To install certain plugin, run the following command within the UI part of that plugin.

 ```
       cd ../packages/plugin-products-ui